theislab/single-cell-tutorial/README.md

 #### For enrichment analysis with g:profiler:

 Ensure that the correct g:profiler package is used for the notebook.
 Notebooks until 1904 use `python-gprofiler` from valentine svensson's github, and Notebooks from 1906 use the `gprofiler-official` package from the g:profiler team.

+#### If not R packages can be found:

+Ensure that IRkernel has linked the correct version of R with your jupyter notebook.
+Check instructions at `https://github.com/IRkernel/IRkernel`.